Here’s Why Your Child Should Practice Meditation

 Want to know more?

-While meditation can help to alleviate feelings of anxiety, the rates of both depression and suicide continue to rise amongst the youth.
+The rates of both depression and suicide continue to rise amongst the youth.
 In fact, between 2005 and 2017, the rates of teenagers reporting symptoms associated with major depression in the last 12 months increased by 52%.
 Click here for more on the story.